rbrincke/6502-emulator/readme.md

 So how are the interrupts different?

 BRK represents a software interrupt, and is actually a 2-byte instruction.
-The program counter that is pushed on the stack skips the 2nd byte, unlike for the hardware interrupts.
-(I often read this comes in handy when using BRK for debugging purposes, where the 2nd byte offers a convenient place to store debug information).
+The program counter that is pushed on the stack skips the 2nd byte, unlike for the hardware interrupts (I often read this comes in handy when using BRK for debugging purposes, where the 2nd byte offers a convenient place to store debug information).

 For BRK, the `Break` flag is set, which is useful to distinguish between software and hardware interrupts.